David Ferriero: Censorship of archival imagery

 In January 2020, Ferriero supported the Archives' decision to censor a photograph containing signs critical of President Trump and references to women's anatomy in an exhibit devoted to the centennial of women's suffrage in the United States.
 The Washington Post reported that Ferriero "participated in talks regarding the exhibit and supports the decision to edit the photo."
 The alteration of the image was immediately criticized by historians, with Douglas Brinkley saying "to confuse the public is reprehensible.
 The head of the Archives has to very quickly fix this damage."
 Subsequently, the National Archives issued an apology for the decision and promised to restore the original image and review its exhibit policies.

+Retirement

+David S. Ferriero, the 10th Archivist of the United States, retired in April 2022, concluding a distinguished tenure that began in 2009.
+During his time at NARA, Ferriero was instrumental in advancing the agency's mission of preserving and providing access to the nation's records.
+Under his leadership, NARA made significant strides in digitizing its vast archival holdings and expanding public access to historical documents.
+Following Ferriero's retirement, Debra Steidel Wall, who had been serving as Deputy Archivist since 2011, stepped in as Acting Archivist.

 Personal life

 Ferriero married Gail Zimmermann, the daughter of MIT Professor Emeritus Henry Zimmermann.
-She has developed an independent career in broadcasting as Associate General Manager of PBS North Carolina in Durham, North Carolina.
+Her career in broadcasting has led to her position as Associate General Manager of PBS North Carolina in Durham, North Carolina.
 Before moving to North Carolina, she worked with WGBH-TV in Boston.